NathanJesudason/Cuttlefish/README.md

 Cuttlefish is an open-source project management software that maintains important agile-focused features like Gantt charts and sprint management.

-[See our wiki](https://github.com/NathanJesudason/Cuttlefish/wiki) for more long-form information about the project, like how to deploy Cuttlefish.
+[See our wiki](https://github.com/NathanJesudason/Cuttlefish/wiki) for more long-form information about the project, such as how to deploy Cuttlefish.

 [Submit an issue](https://github.com/NathanJesudason/Cuttlefish/issues) with any questions or bugs to report.